 Solar monitoring systems operate through your solar system’s inverter(s).
 Companies often offer solar inverters that come with a proprietary monitoring software setup.

 As your solar inverter converts DC current into AC current for use in your home, information about power levels and production is collected and sent to cloud-based monitoring systems and their companion apps.
-You can access this information several ways, including through mobile apps and paired smart home devices.
+You can access this information in several ways, including through mobile apps and paired smart home devices.
 Some monitoring systems offer on-site monitoring as well, and wire information from the inverters directly to a monitoring device on your property.

 Most monitoring systems can be set up to have cellular capabilities, which allows you to access system data stored in the cloud from mobile devices without needing to connect to your WiFi network.
 As a result, if your personal internet connection is lost, you may still be able to access your solar monitoring system.